-Projected Timeline: K+ontrol has demonstrated the ability to reduce potassium in several animal models of hyperkalemia and is currently being optimized with funding support from the U.S. Army and Defense Health Agency under under a Phase I and Phase II SBIR contract for a total of \$1.15 million and a \$3 million Rapid Innovation Fund (RIF) award from the U.S. Air Force Materiel Command.
-We plan to move forward with clinical development of this product, pending the successful outcome of these animal studies.
+Projected Timeline: K^+ ontrol has demonstrated the ability to reduce potassium in several animal models of hyperkalemia and is currently being optimized with funding support from the U.S. Army and Defense Health Agency under a Phase I and Phase II SBIR contract for a total of \$1.15 million and a \$3 million Rapid Innovation Fund (RIF) award from the U.S. Air Force Materiel Command.
+We are currently discussing the potential clinical development plan of K^+ ontrol with the FDA.